05 November 2020

 Metallurgical coal’s role in the blast furnace

-Coke plays three important roles inside the furnace.
+Coke plays four important roles inside the furnace.
 It provides:

 - a source of heat, raising the temperature inside the furnace to over 2000°C;

-- internal structural support to the furnace and the materials inside and provide permeability for gas and liquid flow.
+- internal structural support to the furnace and the materials inside and provide permeability for gas and liquid flow; and

 The first two roles can be fulfilled by substitutes: pulverised coal, natural gas, biomass, industrial waste or even hydrogen.
 Only coke can provide the internal structural support and permeability the blast furnace requires to operate efficiently.
-For this reason, coke is essential for the blast furnace process and while steelmakers strive to reduce coke consumption to reduce costs and carbon emission, a ‘minimum coke rate’ in the order of 250 kg per tonne of hot metal will be required.
+For this reason, good quality coke is essential for the blast furnace process.

 The opportunities and challenges of carbon capture